Time to read: 4 minutes.

 - PureEdge Solutions

 - I mentored a group consisting of BC Systems staff and University of Victoria graduate students.
-I assisted with the formation of and guided the first year of what became PureEdge Solutions, Inc. (later sold to IBM).
+I assisted with the formation of and guided the first year of what became PureEdge Solutions, Inc. PureEdge was sold to IBM in 2005.

 - Transium

-- This was an inside job: I was hired as interim VP Engineering to prepare the Silicon Valley company for sale.
+- I was hired as interim VP Engineering to prepare the Silicon Valley company for sale.
 For this assignment, I mentored the entire company in some form or fashion.
 Alta Vista purchased Transium, and later Yahoo! acquired Alta Vista.

 - NCompass Labs

-- As a contractor I was the first person to use NCompass Labs’ new ‘Resolution’ product, and I used it to create the NCompass Labs web site.
+- As a contractor, I was the first person to use NCompass Labs’ new ‘Resolution’ product, and I used it to create the NCompass Labs website.
 I interfaced with the President, VP Sales, CFO, VP Technology, graphic artists, programmers and customer support representatives.
 I trained and mentored dozens of staff.
-NCompass Labs is now part of Microsoft.
+NCompass Labs was purchased by Microsoft in 2001, and the product was renamed Microsoft Content Management Server the following year.

 - Member of the British Columbia Premier’s Technology Council